matthewwachter/td-sourcerer/README.md

 - How long is the transition?
 - Do a script need to be run?

 If there are a great number of sources in a scene that require effects or logic, things can quickly become quite taxing on the system.
-Often times, the programmer will find themselves in a position where they've run out of the physical resources needed to achieve their desired framerate.
+Often times, the programmer will find themselves in a position where they've run out of the physical resources needed to achieve their desired frame-rate.

 Sourcerer aims to consolidate all of the above mentioned into a list of "sources" (presets) that can be created and recalled via 2 interfaces: the UI buttons, and the promoted extension methods.